cloudblog004/fantasticfoodies/content/en/posts/1812-recipe-of-homemade-chicken-parmigiana.md

 Chicken parmigiana is one of the most popular of current trending foods in the world.
 It's enjoyed by millions daily.
 It is simple, it is quick, it tastes yummy.
 They are fine and they look fantastic.
 Chicken parmigiana is something which I have loved my whole life.

 Chicken parmigiana, or chicken parmesan (Italian pollo alla parmigiana), is a dish that consists of breaded chicken breast covered in tomato sauce and mozzarella, parmesan, or provolone cheese.
 Chicken Parmigiana (or Chicken Parmesan) - the great pub favourite has finally landed!
-Pollo alla parmigiana in Italian, but affectionately referred by Aussies as Parma, Parmi or &#34;a schnitty with.
+Pollo alla parmigiana in Italian, but affectionately referred by Aussies as Parma, Parmi or *a schnitty with.
 Place chicken breasts between two sheets of heavy plastic (resealable freezer bags work well) on a solid, level surface.

 To begin with this recipe, we have to first prepare a few ingredients.
 You can cook chicken parmigiana using 13 ingredients and 7 steps.
 Here is how you cook it.